cooperka/personal-settings/README.md

-# Settings
+# Personal Settings

-Different templates for personal settings.
-Better alternative to using Google Drive!
+Various personal settings.
+Better VCS than Google Drive!

+For people who aren't me, the [shell aliases](https://github.com/cooperka/personal-settings/tree/master/shell) will likely be the only useful things here.
+I recommend taking a look.

 ## Usage